JoaoHenrique12/JoaoHenrique12/README.md

 Is a <a href="https://en.wikipedia.org/wiki/Web_scraping">web scrapper</a> to gather data from
 <a href="https://naruto.fandom.com/pt-br/wiki/Categoria:Ninjutsu">Naruto fandom pt-BR</a> and
 store it into a postgres database.
-The integration of web scraping, PostgreSQL, <a href="https://github.com/schemaspy/schemaspy">schemaspy</a>, and <a href="https://www.pgadmin.org/">pgAdmin</a> formed a comprehensive workflow for data retrieval, storage, and database management.
-By the way, almost all code present in this project was developed using <a href="https://en.wikipedia.org/wiki/Test-driven_development">TDD</a>.
 </p>

-- Pythonic
-- Database
-- Agile
-- DevOps

 ### [WikiBook](https://github.com/JoaoHenrique12/WikiBook)
 <p align="justify">